aws/eks-anywhere/docs/content/en/docs/concepts/clusterworkflow.md

 To obtain EKS Anywhere software, you need Internet access to the repositories holding that software.
 EKS Anywhere does not currently support the use of private registries and repositories for the software that EKS Anywhere needs to draw on during cluster creation at this time.
-EKS Anywhere software is divided into two types of components.
-The CLI interface for managing clusters and the cluster components an controllers used to run workloads and configure clusters.
+EKS Anywhere software is divided into two types of components: the CLI for managing clusters and the cluster components and controllers used to run workloads and configure clusters.
 The software you need to obtain includes:

 * **Command line tools**: Binaries to [install on the administrative machine]({{< relref "../getting-started/install" >}}), include `eksctl`, `eksctl-anywhere`, `kubectl`, and `aws-iam-authenticator`.